Also known as:Alpha1-antitrypsin; A1AT; AAT

 What does the test result mean?

 A low level of AAT in blood indicates that the person tested may have alpha-1 antitrypsin deficiency.
-The lower the level of AAT, the greater the risk of developing emphysema.
+The lower the level of AAT, the greater the risk of developing emphysema and other disorders related to AAT deficiency.

 In people with an abnormal form of AAT, the risk of developing disease depends on how much is produced and which variant is present.
 A variant with very low activity may lead to both emphysema (because it does not protect the lungs) and liver disease (because of the buildup of abnormal AAT inside liver cells).